Skip to content

 2. Forcing trades within the window - A kill zone doesn't guarantee a setup.
 If the conditions aren't there, don't trade just because the clock says you should.

 3. Only trading one kill zone - Different traders suit different windows.
-If you can't trade London (2-5 AM EST), focus on New York.
+If you can't trade London (2-5 AM ET), focus on New York.
 Don't try to force all four.

 4. Ignoring the Asian range - The Asian session doesn't give you trades, but it gives you context.
 Skipping the analysis means you miss the levels London and NY will target.

-5. Not adjusting for your timezone - Kill zones are defined in EST. Convert them to your local time and be realistic about which ones you can actually trade consistently.
+5. Not adjusting for your timezone - Kill zones are defined in ET (Eastern Time) — New York local time, which adjusts for daylight saving.
+Convert them to your local time and be realistic about which ones you can actually trade consistently.

 Session-based indicators like Session Fib Fan can automate the tedious parts: